Do you want to get your business out of your head?

 4. Preparing for delegating / outsourcing

 Once you’ve drafted and tested your SOP, you can outsource work to a virtual assistant with ease.
 Or write that job description with clarity about the core tasks and skills required for the role.
 Outsourcing frees you up to go on that holiday you’ve been planning, or to do the higher level tasks to build the business.

 5. Assisting with training

-7. Leads a path to regular reviews, efficiencies and continuous improvement.
+7. Leading a path to regular reviews, efficiencies and continuous improvement

 - From formal templates, with document registers

 - Steps in a checklist on a program like Trello